-From the observations and analysis, it is estimated that the Lapwing population in the area is 6 pairs, in two colonies of three each.
+From the observations and analysis, it is estimated that the Lapwing population in the area is 1, possibly 4 pairs.

 There may have been more in parts of the area not surveyed, but none were found in those areas in 2018 or 2019.